keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-reference.md

 ## PKI Notes

-In the quickstart environment, DataWave Web is PKI enabled by default.
-The following self-signed materials are used
+In the quickstart environment, DataWave Web is PKI enabled and uses two-way authentication by default.
+Moreover, the following self-signed materials are used...

 | File Name | Type | Description |
 |----------:|------|------------ |